 Folding your spanakopita is not hard I promise!
 I used to do it when I was younger and found phyllo dough to be pretty forgiving.

 Step 1: Defrost your phyllo dough in the refrigerator.
 Keep your dough covered with a towel to prevent it from drying out.

 Step 2: Layer one sheet of phyllo dough and sprinkle or brush your dough with melted butter.
-Add second layer and repeat.
+Add a second layer and repeat.

 Step 3: Cut your rectangle into 3 long strips (lengthwise).

 Step 4: Add 1-2 tablespoons of spinach filling to the bottom of each strip.

 Step 5: Fold your dough by taking the bottom corner and folding it upwards over the spinach and feta filling.
 The bottom of the dough should line up with the edge.